Perhaps you’ve heard this phrase before, “You cannot Give, what you do not Have”.

 Over the years, I learn to relearn.
 Expand my knowledge by knowing what to say, while using my wisdom when to say it.

 I believe every woman has the potential to be successful.
-However, not all of us have a connection, opportunity, and visibility to do so.
+However, not all of us have the connection, opportunity, and visibility to do so.

 Women of Toledo provides a platform that creates connection, mentorship, visibility, and opportunities while you explore your values and belonging in our community.